 Going Around Mount Hardy

-The minute we went above the forest, we were then out in the open.
-Views expanded around us.
+The minute we went above the forest, the views around us expanded.
 Then we continued through the burned area while stepping over down trees.
-Afterward, I put on snowshoes at 5400′.
-So we could move more efficiently.
+Afterward, I put on snowshoes at 5400′ to move more efficiently.

 From 7200′, we traveled northeast across the southern slopes.
 So we could be on the east ridge at 7400′.
 Then from there, we got our first view of the classic Tower Mountain and Golden Horn.
 But there were still no signs of Holliway Mountain.